lfglance/pullup-counter/README.md

 # pullup-counter

-Small web service to enter pullups so you can track them over time.
+Small demo web service to enter pullups and pushups so you can track them over time.